theashu02/frontdesk/README.md

 python salon_agent.py dev              # starts the dev worker (auto-reloads)
 ```

 The agent joins the LiveKit room defined in `.env`.
-Every caller question is matched against the built-in Aurora Glow Salon FAQ before responding.
+Every caller question is matched against the built-in Radiance Glow Salon FAQ before responding.
 If no answer is found, the agent escalates to the supervisor dashboard.
 While running in `dev` mode, the CLI watches for file changes and reloads automatically.

 ### Escalation workflow